Archive | Research Papers RSS feed for this section

 A Stylized Approach to Recession Forecasting

 The traditional method for recession forecasting is to find an economic indicator or composite index that has a high correlation and adequately responds in advance to economic expansion or contraction.
 One then de-trends this indicator by taking a growth rate (straight or smoothed) over x-months and plotting that on a chart.
-When this growth rate […]
+When this growth rate (also called the first derivative) falls below a specific threshold you call recession.
+The value used for x depends on many factors but is normally […]

 Read full story · Comments are closed